 Article: The Station Charge System: Transparent, Clear and Stable

-The charging principles are described in Section 7.3.2.1.4.1 for transport services within the meaning of Section 36 (2) ERegG (abbreviated to "SPNV") and Section 7.3.2.1.4.2 for long distance rail passenger transport of the Infrastructure Usage Conditions DB InfraGO AG and DB RegioNetz Infrastruktur GmbH (INB 2025).
+The charging principles are described in Section 7.3.2.1.4.1 for transport services within the meaning of Section 36 (2) ERegG (abbreviated to "SPNV") and Section 7.3.2.1.4.2 for long distance rail passenger transport of the Infrastructure Usage Conditions (INB) DB InfraGO AG and DB RegioNetz Infrastruktur GmbH.

 Calculating station charges for local rail passenger transport services

 A distinction is still maintained between the transport segments within the meaning of Section 36 (2) No. 2 of the ERegG (local rail passenger transport services, "SPNV") and long-distance rail passenger transport services ("SPFV").
-The INB uses long-distance rail passenger transport as the umbrella term for all other transport services not covered by Section 36 (2) No. 2 of the ERegG.
+The INB uses long-distance rail passenger transport as the umbrella term for all other transport services not covered by Section 36 (2) No. 2 of the ERegG with regard to station stops.

 Station charges for local rail passenger transport services are determined using price classes that replace the previous station categories.
 Price classes are determined by the station's category allocation in 2017 according to the previous category assignment system.